EsotericShadow/nc-ai-templates/README.md

 ## What This Is

-Professional templates for AI governance that work **WITH** ISO 42001 standards, not replacing them.
-These are practical tools for Northern BC businesses implementing AI systems.
+Professional templates for AI governance aligned with ISO 42001:2023 standards.
+These practical tools are designed for Northern BC businesses and organizations implementing AI systems, with specific consideration for Indigenous governments and communities in Northern Cascadia.

-**Not claiming to be official standards.** These are templates.
-Authority comes through community adoption and feedback, not declaration.

 ---